 The inaugural white paper, Transforming Transport: Evolution of Mobility Technologies and Services, authored by Professor Susan Shaheen and researcher Adam Cohen from the University of California, Berkeley, explores four key transport trends:

-• Electrification – Examines the policy and infrastructure implications of battery electric, plug-in hybrid, and hydrogen fuel cell vehicles.
+- Electrification – Examines the policy and infrastructure implications of battery electric, plug-in hybrid, and hydrogen fuel cell vehicles.

-• Automation – Outlines the five levels of autonomous driving and associated challenges around trust, regulation, and deployment.
+- Automation – Outlines the five levels of autonomous driving and associated challenges around trust, regulation, and deployment.

-• Shared Mobility – Evaluates the environmental and behavioural impacts of ridehailing, car sharing, and micromobility services.
+- Shared Mobility – Evaluates the environmental and behavioural impacts of ridehailing, car sharing, and micromobility services.

-• Digital Platforms – Assesses Mobility-as-a-Service (MaaS), integrated apps, and payment systems, with global case studies.
+- Digital Platforms – Assesses Mobility-as-a-Service (MaaS), integrated apps, and payment systems, with global case studies.

-• Governance and Access – Highlights the need for inclusive design and coherent policy frameworks, especially for underserved communities.
+- Governance and Access – Highlights the need for inclusive design and coherent policy frameworks, especially for underserved communities.

 The FIA University is the global leader in the accreditation, education and research of world motor sport and mobility.
 Its cutting-edge research informs public policy and strategy across sport and automotive industries, and serves as a vital resource for FIA Member Clubs, public authorities, regulators and professionals around the world.
 It is supported by the FIA Foundation, the independent charitable arm of the FIA.

-FIA President Mohammed Ben Sulayem said: The launch of the new FIA University White Paper Series supports our commitment to strengthening the FIA’s global advocacy across mobility and motor sport, through education and research collaboration.
+H.E.
+Mohammed Ben Sulayem, President of the FIA said: “The launch of the new FIA University White Paper Series supports our commitment to strengthening the FIA’s global advocacy across mobility and motor sport, through education and research collaboration.
 At the heart of our work is a dedication to supporting our Member Clubs and this new series will help our Federation build knowledge and expertise through evidence-based research.”

 Prof. David Hassan, FIA University, said: “By embedding rigorous academic analysis into our core activities within the FIA University, we are striving to inform policy, help shape strategic priorities, and encourage innovation.
 This new series aims to translate academic research over to real-world contexts – outlining not only the challenges across the sectors we are looking at but also the opportunities and solutions.”

-Professor Susan Shaheen, Visiting Professor at the FIA University, commented“At a time when transportation systems are undergoing rapid transformation, it is essential to understand how emerging technologies and new service models interact – not only with each other but with the communities they serve.
+Professor Susan Shaheen, Visiting Professor at the FIA University, commented: “At a time when transportation systems are undergoing rapid transformation, it is essential to understand how emerging technologies and new service models interact – not only with each other but with the communities they serve.
 I look forward to collaborating with the FIA University as part of its comprehensive research programme.”

 Upcoming White Papers will include:

-• The Paradox of High Performance: Cars in the Age of Climate Crisis – Dr Madeleine Orr
+- The Paradox of High Performance: Cars in the Age of Climate Crisis – Dr Madeleine Orr

-• Working for Safety: How medical and technical research leads to safety improvements in motor sport – Dr Sean Petherbridge
+- Working for Safety: How medical and technical research leads to safety improvements in motor sport – Dr Sean Petherbridge

-• Road Safety: Data for prevention of loss of life and health in a crash – Professor Astrid Linder
+- Road Safety: Data for prevention of loss of life and health in a crash – Professor Astrid Linder

 All FIA University White Papers will be published on the official FIA University website and made freely accessible to the public.
 The first paper, Transforming Transport: Evolution of Mobility Technologies and Services, is now available for download.
 [Access the paper here].